NovembreLab/eems-around-the-world/README.md

 ### Create a conda environment

 The file `vape_environment.yaml` in  is used by conda to create an isolated environment with all the dependencies you will need to run VAPE.
-This might take a few minutes.
+This might take some minutes (environment size is about 1.3GB in size).
 Note: the environment name is arbitrary.

 ```
 conda env create --name vape --file vape_environment.yaml